 Does Windows 11 still have Command Prompt?

 Yes, Windows 11 still has Command Prompt.
-However, with the 22H2 update, the default app used to host the console has been changed to Windows Terminal.
-But Windows allows users to change it back to Command Prompt.
+However, with the Windows 22H2 update, the default app used to host the console has been changed to Windows Terminal.
+But Windows lets users revert to the Command Prompt.

 Read: How to show Control Panel in WinX Menu of Windows